JannatulP49/Blog/_posts/2025-11-19-Debugging-Blog.md

  <br>
  DEBUGGING BLOG

 Debugging is usually defined as the process of finding and fixing errors or bugs in the source code of any software.
-Debugging ensure that your code runs properly with out any mistakes, different programming languages have various debugging methods due to the difference in structure of the language models.
-Specifically we will be going into the process of debugging in python.
+Debugging ensures that your code runs properly without any mistakes, different programming languages have various debugging methods due to the difference in structure of the language models.
+Specifically, we will be going into the process of debugging in Python.

 The debugging process in Python code consists of identifying, analyzing, and then resolving the errors in your code.
-This is a crutial part of being a programmer making sure the quality and reliablilty of the code is accurate.
-There are various error types such as, Syntax Errors, Runtime Errors, and Logical Errors.
+This is a crucial part of being a programmer making sure the quality and reliability of the code is accurate.
+There are various error types such as Syntax Errors, Runtime Errors, and Logical Errors.
 Identifying the type of error could be confusing but there are various things that you can look out for in your code to identify the type of error.
 Syntax error is an error that consists of violations of Python's grammar rules, preventing code execution.
 On the other hand, Runtime errors are problems encountered during the programs execution, even with correct syntax.
 Lastly, Logical erros are the most challenging to identify, its when the code runs without errors but produces incorrect or unexpected results.

 Then after identifying the error, you have to analyze it to define what specific type of error it is.
 Once that is done, now you can begin working toward a solution.
 In Python, this often means checking the traceback message,, which tells you exactly where the problem occured, reviewing the logic of your code, and using debugging tools such as print statements or the built in debugger.
 Print statements also allow you to track the errors your making step by step.
 After testing possible fixes, you can then run the code again to make sure that the issue is fully resolved.